‘Captain America’ actress charged with killing mom in Kansas - The Boston Globe

-OLATHE, Kan.
-(AP) — An actress who had a small role in the movie “Captain America: The First Avenger" is accused of fatally stabbing her mother inside a suburban Kansas City home.
+OLATHE, Kan. — An actress who had a small role in the movie “Captain America: The First Avenger’’ is accused of fatally stabbing her mother inside a suburban Kansas City home.

 She’s accused in the death of 68-year-old Patricia “Tee” Fitzgerald, who authorities say was found dead on Dec.
 20 inside her Olathe home.